 Compost myth: I can just dig up some worms for my vermicomposting bin right?

 Compost Answer: No. The worms in your yard or garden are earthworms.
 You cannot just dig up some worms from the soil outside for your worm bin unless you live on a working ranch or dairy farm and have a large manure pile several months old to dig in.
 Earth worms are for your garden, not your vermicomposting bin.
-The correct worms for vermicomposting are manure worms which are know as red wigglers in the fishing trade.
+The correct worms for vermicomposting are manure worms which are known as red wigglers in the fishing trade.

 If you are purchasing worms for an indoor bin, ideally you want worms at all stages of the lifecycle: adults, juveniles as well as worm castings which contain the eggs.
 The best source is an active worm bin which is at the far end of the cycle and is almost completely castings and worms.
 Buying adults only from a bait shop will work, but will put you weeks or even months behind while waiting for the next generation to come along.
-You also have no idea what the bait shop worms have been exposed to in the way of pesticides and chemicals and in most cases the owner of the shop doesn’t know either.
+You also have no idea what the bait shop worms have been exposed to in the way of pesticides and chemicals and in most cases, the owner of the shop doesn’t know either.

 The worm supplier you buy from should offer a worm starter kit that includes bedding and castings.
 Buying from suppliers who are selling adults only by the pound will result in a slower start to your bin.